678072f/Project-Shire/README.md

 The experimental branch contains the latest development builds and feature updates of the project.
 This contains untested and/or incomplete code and project attributes and should not be used as release versions.
 The testing versions will be found in the "dev" branch.

 # Version History
+# Development Version 0.0.1d:

+10/20/2022:
+Released to dev branch for further testing of the serial class.
+Begin work on the Controls class.

 # Development Version 0.0.1c:

 10/18/2022: